Wolf Mankowitz

 Cyril Wolf Mankowitz (7 November 1924 – 20 May 1998) was an English writer, playwright and screenwriter.
-He is particularly known for four novels— Make Me an Offer (1952), A Kid for Two Farthings (1953), My Old Man's a Dustman and Expresso Bongo (1958) — and other plays, historical studies, and the screenplays for many successful films which have received awards, including the Oscar, Bafta and the Cannes Grand Prix.
+He is particularly known for four novels— Make Me an Offer (1952), A Kid for Two Farthings (1953), My Old Man's a Dustman and Expresso Bongo (1958) — and other plays, historical studies, and the screenplays for many successful films which have received awards, including the Oscar, BAFTA and the Cannes Grand Prix.

 Early life

-Mankowitz was born in Fashion Street in Spitalfields in the East End of London, the heart of London's Jewish community until the 1940s, of Russian-Jewish descent.
-He was educated at East Ham Grammar School for Boys and Downing College, Cambridge.
+Mankowitz was born on Fashion Street in Spitalfields in the East End of London, the heart of London's Jewish community until the 1940s, of Russian-Jewish descent.
+He was educated at East Ham Grammar School for Boys and Downing College, Cambridge, where he read English under F. R. Leavis.

 Career

 Mankowitz originally worked as an antiques dealer.
 He specialised in porcelain, and in 1953 published a book on the Portland Vase.
 His first book, Make Me an Offer, was based on his experiences in the antiques trade.

-The area in which he grew up provided Mankowitz with the material for his most successful book A Kid for Two Farthings (1953).
+The area in which he grew up provided Mankowitz with the material for his most successful book, A Kid for Two Farthings (1953).
 This was adapted as a film by the director Carol Reed in 1955; Mankowitz wrote the screenplay.
 In 1958 he wrote the book for the West End musical Expresso Bongo which was adapted into a film starring Cliff Richard and Laurence Harvey the following year.
 Its director Val Guest suggested to Harvey that it might be a good idea to model his film role of Johnny Jackson on Mankowitz's own character, and so Harvey arranged a couple of lunches with the unsuspecting writer to study him at close hand, resulting in the character on film sounding something like Mankowitz.
 Mankowitz himself appears in the film's opening credit sequence, wearing a sandwich board that bears his writer credit.
 In 1958 he wrote the scripts for the ITV sitcom East End, West End set in London's East End and starring Sid James.

 Mankowitz's script for Anthony Asquith's film The Millionairess (1960), based on the 1936 play by George Bernard Shaw and starring Sophia Loren and Peter Sellers, was nominated for a BAFTA Award for best screenplay.
 Another screenplay at this time was a further collaboration with Val Guest for the science fiction film The Day the Earth Caught Fire (1961).